mehulagg/gitlab_test/doc/user/packages/npm_repository/index.md

 ## Troubleshooting

-### Error running yarn with NPM registry
+### Error running yarn with NPM Repository

-If you are using [yarn](https://yarnpkg.com/en/) with the NPM registry, you may get an error message like:
+If you are using [yarn](https://yarnpkg.com/en/) with the NPM Repository, you may get an error message like:

 ```sh